Change Healthcare: Emdeon

-In August 2011, Emdeon Inc. was taken private for $3 billion by the Blackstone Group.
-Blackstone's offer of $19 per Emdeon share was backed by committed financing from Bank of America Merrill Lynch, Barclays Capital and Citigroup.
+In August 2011, Emdeon was taken private for $3 billion by the Blackstone Group.
+Blackstone's offer of $19 per Emdeon share was backed by committed financing from Bank of America Merrill Lynch, Barclays Capital, and Citigroup.
 Emdeon shares rose 13.6% the morning after the acquisition.
 Shares had risen 31% over the year prior to the announcement.

-In May 2012, the company acquired TC3 Health, a cost containment provider that included payment integrity and out-of-network claims cost management for U.S. healthcare payers.
-In June 2013, the company acquired Gold Health Systems, a healthcare management organization that specializes in providing pharmacy benefits and related services primarily to State Medicaid agencies across the nation.
-In July 2014, the company acquired Capario, a healthcare technology provider.

 In November 2014, Change Healthcare was acquired by Emdeon for $135 million.
-In November 2015, Emdeon rebranded to take the Change Healthcare name.
+In November 2015, Emdeon rebranded to Change Healthcare.

-In December 2014, the company acquired Admin Source Communications, Inc. In August 2015, the company acquired Altegra Health, a provider of technology and intervention platforms that combine data aggregation and analytics with member engagement and reporting capabilities.
+In December 2014, the company acquired Admin Source Communication Inc. In August 2015, the company acquired Altegra Health, which was a provider of technology and intervention platforms that combine data aggregation and analytics with member engagement and reporting capabilities.

-In June 2016, McKesson Corporation and Change Healthcare Holdings, Inc., announced the creation of a new healthcare company which combined substantially all of Change Healthcare's business with the majority of McKesson's Information technology unit.
-McKesson owns approximately 70% of the new company with the remaining equity stake held by Change Healthcare stockholders.
+In June 2016, McKesson Corporation and Change Healthcare Holdings Inc. announced the creation of a new healthcare company that combined substantially all of Change Healthcare's business with the majority of McKesson's Information technology unit.
+McKesson owns approximately 70% of the new company, with the remaining equity stake held by Change Healthcare stockholders.
 The new company retained the Change Healthcare name.

 In October 2018, it was reported that Change Healthcare Corporation had hired underwriters and investment banks in preparation for an initial public offering (IPO) planned for the 2018–2019 time frame.
 On June 27, 2019, Change Healthcare Inc. began trading on the NASDAQ stock exchange under the ticker symbol CHNG, offering up to 49.2 million shares at $13 per share and raising over $640 million through its IPO.

 In December 2018, Change Healthcare acquired the intellectual property and other key assets, including employees, of Charleston-based healthcare IT startup PokitDok.

 In January 2021, UnitedHealth Group's Optum Insight unit agreed to acquire Change Healthcare in a deal valued at $13 billion, including assuming $5 billion of the latter's debt.
-Following delays due to regulator scrutiny, the acquisition closed on October 3, 2022.
+Following delays due to regulatory scrutiny, the acquisition closed on October 3, 2022.

 In 2022, Change Healthcare and Luma Health partnered to launch a patient engagement service aimed at improving healthcare communication and access.